hesthub/iac/osx/blog-part2.md

 ```

-Here we have some base, common configuration for our zsh setup, we setup our path, default editor and a couple of aliases and scripts, but then we are using our template language to inject additional script, based on our ansible configuration.
+Here we have some basic, common, configuration for our zsh setup, we add our path, default editor and a couple of aliases and scripts, but then we are using our template language to inject additional script, based on our ansible configuration.

-Maybe we have one set of script we want to use when setting up a envrionment for backend development, and a seperate one for frontend work, maybe linux and macOS share the same base configuration, and we apply the diffrance using templates.
+Maybe we have one set of script we use for backend development, and a seperate set for frontend work, maybe linux and macOS share the same base configuration, and we apply the diffrence using templates.

+Once our template file is in place, we can generate our file using the template module inside a task

 > roles/terminal/tasks/main.yml